IBM/merlin-docs/docs/guides/platform/Install_MERLIN_In_AirGap.md

 #### Configure the registry

-After creates the registry, configure the Docker registry:
+After creating the registry, configure the Docker registry:

 * Create registry namespaces.
 * Create a separate registry namespace for each public registry source.